VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMMON_SENSE_FEATURES.md

 **Example:**
 ```
 You: "Delete all my files"
-VATSAL: ⚠️ Safety Warning: This action is destructive and cannot be undone
+BOI: ⚠️ Safety Warning: This action is destructive and cannot be undone
 💡 Suggestion: Consider backing up or moving to trash instead
 ```